 Pat.
 3,911,111 refs. ck’ed

-Any time that an electronic search was performed (i.e., limited classification search, or text search), examiners must include a complete search history in the application file.
+Any time that an electronic search was performed (e.g., limited classified search or text search), a complete search history in the form of a printout must be included in the application file.
 The search history must include the following minimum information:

-- (1) all the search logic or chemical structure or sequence(s) used as a database query;
+- (A) all the search logic or chemical structure or sequence(s) used as a database query;

-- (2) all the name(s) of the file(s) searched and the database service;
+- (B) all the name(s) of the file(s) searched and the database service;

-- (3) the date the search was made or updated; and
+- (C) the date the search was made or updated; and

 It would be improper to merely list the tool/database, e.g., “EAST” or identify the search queries in the “SEARCH NOTES” box section of the OACS “Search Notes” page.
 A search history printout should be devoid of result printouts to limit the “bulk search printouts.”